 India joins 62 nations to seek probe into outbreak of coronavirus

-New Delhi, May 18: India has joined 62 other nations in backing a EU motion at the World Health Assembly for an independent inquiry into the outbreak of the coronavirus.
+New Delhi, May 18: India has joined 62 other nations in backing an EU motion at the World Health Assembly for an independent inquiry into the outbreak of the coronavirus.
 The meeting will take place today.

 The motion seeks an independent and comprehensive evaluation of the international health response under the World Health Organisation to COVID-19 along with a timeline.